Top 10 Snorkeling Spots in Maui

 Sandy

-The quiet and peaceful community around Kapalua Bay is just divine.
-The beach itself is out of this world thanks to a protected, crescent-shaped cove that is ideal for Hawaii marine life to gather.
+The community around Kapalua Bay is quiet and peaceful.
+The beach itself is a protected, crescent-shaped cove that is ideal for Hawaii marine life to gather.
 Kapalua Bay provides a calm environment with vibrant colors and excellent swimming conditions, making it one of the best spots to snorkel in Maui.
 It is also an ideal place for kicking back with your family and friends under the warm Maui sun.

 View More about Kapalua